 Rankin holds BAs in English and French from Harding University, an MA in English Literature from the University of California, Riverside, and a PhD in English Literature with an emphasis in Medieval Literature from the University of Minnesota.
 His professional interests include the history of pedagogy and educational technologies; technology-enhanced learning and learning-space design; literacies and the construction of informational and cultural access; and the history and future of the book.

-Bea Leiderman is an instructional technology coach at Goochland County Public Schools, in Goochland, Virginia, where she helps middle and high school teachers use technology to design effective learning environments and opportunities.
+Bea Leiderman is a former instructional technology coach at Goochland County Public Schools, in Goochland, Virginia, where she helped middle and high school teachers use technology to design effective learning environments and opportunities.

 Originally from Medellín, Colombia, Leiderman started her career in education as a middle-school Spanish teacher in Chestefield County, Virginia.
 Her interest in technology led to her selection as a member of Virginia’s pilot cohort of Instructional Technology Resource Teachers, and later, a move to serve in this role at Goochland County.
 During her time in Goochland, Leiderman participated in the design and implementation of numerous initiatives, including co-developing the G21 project-based learning initiative in 2008, spearheading a district-wide blogging initiative using WordPress in 2008, leading a system-wide transition to Google Docs (later G Suite) in 2009, and training administrators, teachers, parents, and learners for the district’s adoption of the Schoology LMS starting in 2014.
 Over the past four years, Leiderman has helped Goochland’s schools transition to a 1:1 instructional model in grades 3–12 using iPads and MacBooks.
 This effort, focused on student-centered pedagogies and deeper learning, earned the school division recognition as an Apple Distinguished Program.